philipcmonk/numerox/readme.rst

 ======

 The examples above are merely my plan for numerox.
 This preview release only includes the Data class and has minimal unit tests coverage (yikes!).
+The examples below work.

 Data class
 ==========